akshaynagpal/audioRecommender/README.md

 # audioRecommenderSystem

-Audio Recommendation System on a 3bnode Spark Cluster using PySpark and MLLib module.
+Audio Recommendation System on a 3 node Spark Cluster using PySpark and MLLib module.